Gnosder/GameMastering/ArduinReborn/PartyLoot.md

 Beacon of Yrose: When dealing radiant damage to an undead, deal 2d6 extra radiant damage and turn the undead Bag of Holding
 Necklace of Adaptation

+Staff of Dispersion
+Chime of  Opening
+Trident of Fish Command
+Ring of Water Breathing

+Rope of Entanglement
+Heward's Handy Haversack
+Ring of Invisibility